EXPLAINER: How do we know when a recession has begun?

 The clearest signal that a recession is under way, economists say, would be a steady rise in job losses and a surge in unemployment.
 In the past, an increase in the unemployment rate of three-tenths of a percentage point, on average over the previous three months, has meant that a recession will soon follow.

 Many economists monitor the number of people who seek unemployment benefits each week, which indicates whether layoffs are worsening.
-Last week, applications for jobless aid rose to 251,000, the highest level in eight months.
-While that is a potentially concerning sign, that is still a low level historically.
+Weekly applications for jobless aid, averaged over the past four weeks, have risen for eight straight weeks to nearly 250,000, the highest level since last November.
+While that is a potentially concerning sign, it is still a low level historically.

 ANY OTHER SIGNALS TO WATCH FOR?